-Maine Coons have a sweet and gentle temperament and barely use their claws.
-They have been nicknamed “gentle giants” to reflect their personalities.
+Maine Coons have a sweet and gentle temperament and barely use their claws to attack cat lovers.

 Maine Coons are highly sociable creatures and never shy away from humans.

-Get On With Other Pets
+3. Get On With Other Pets

 Maine Coons integrate well with dogs and other pets.

-Loyalty / Companionship
+4. Loyalty / Companionship